ricci-colasanti/SyntheticPopulationPapers/README.md

 # SyntheticPopulationsPapers
 Synthetic Population Papers

 This is a list of interesting papers on generating synthetic populations.
-For a more detailed exploration of some of the methods, please visit our webpage: [Synthetic Population Generation](https://ricci-colasanti.github.io/Synthetic-Population-Generation/).
+For a more detailed exploration of some of the methods, please visit our webpage: <a href="https://ricci-colasanti.github.io/Synthetic-Population-Generation/" target="_blank">Synthetic Population Generation</a>.

 ## Creating Realistic Synthetic Populations at Varying Spatial Scales  2012
 Comparative Critique of Population Synthesis Techniques